joagonzalez/bootcamp-data-engineering/tp7/README.md

-# Data Ingestion:
+# Data Ingestion and Transformation:
-Scoop and Apache Nifi
+Spark and Apache Nifi

 ### Infraestructura